-4.1 Responses to Serious Breaches of Student Behaviour
+4.2 Responses to Serious Breaches of Student Behaviour

 When a student has engaged in behaviour of a serious nature and the safety of the student and other staff/students is a major concern, the processes of expulsion, followed by exclusion may occur.
-The Principal, in consultation with the Mater Dei CEO, is responsible for the expulsion and exclusion of students, always based on procedural fairness.
+The Principal is responsible for the expulsion and exclusion of students, always based on procedural fairness.

-Where major disciplinary penalties are being considered, including suspension, the student and/or parents / caregivers will be informed of the procedural steps to be followed in dealing with the matter.
+Where major disciplinary penalties are being considered, including suspension, the student and/or parents / caregivers will be informed, verbally in the first instance and then in writing, of the procedural steps to be followed in dealing with the matter.

-In relation to all matters to be investigated, students and parents will be informed of:

-- The nature of the allegation / behaviour and given an opportunity to respond - Informed as to who will investigate the allegation and make the decision on the penalty - Informed of the procedures to be followed which will include an opportunity to have a parent/caregiver or support person present when responding to the allegations - Afforded a right of review or appeal.
+- In relation to all matters to be investigated, students and parents will be informed of: - The nature of the allegation / behaviour and given an opportunity to respond - Informed as to who will investigate the allegation and make the decision on the penalty - Informed of the procedures to be followed which will include an opportunity to have a parent/caregiver or support person present when responding to the allegations - Afforded a right of review or appeal.